Booligoosh/codetheweb.blog/_posts/2018-02-25-javascript-variables.md

 And if there's anyone who you think this article would really help out, don't forget to [share it with them!][share]
 Finally, if you wanna chat with me (or other people), head down to the [comments below][comments].

-See you next time, when I'll be talking about [some basic interactions in JavaScript][interactions].
+See you next time, when I'll be talking about [if statements in JavaScript][if], as well as how we can compare variables to create `true` and `false` values.
 See you then!

 [if]: {{site.newsletter}}